-In my role I can offer support, advice and guidance to parents/carers and families around specific issues you may be struggling with.
-As well as supporting children and families, I will be supporting the school to promote good attendance.
-Following the months of lockdown, returning to school is an even bigger challenge for both children and parents, we are here to reassure you and help each child to continue to settle into their new class.
+In her role she can offer support, advice and guidance to parents/carers and families around specific issues you may be struggling with.
+As well as supporting children and families, she will be supporting the school to promote good attendance.

-Therefore, if you are struggling to get your child into school, please contact me to offer you support and prevent this escalating.
-I am available from 8.30 am until 4.00 pm Monday to Friday.
-Please feel free to contact me via the school office for a chat if you have any worries or concerns – no matter how small!
+If you are struggling to get your child into school, please contact her to offer you support and prevent this escalating.
+She is available from 8.45am until 4.00pm Monday to Friday.
+Please feel free to contact her via the school office for a chat if you have any worries or concerns – no matter how small!

-I am available to offer practical help and support to parents and carers in matters concerning your child’s education, development, and wellbeing.
-I work in partnership with you, the teachers and senior leadership team to help you support your child to learn and enjoy their school years, by providing information and guidance.
-I can meet you on a 1:1 basis – in school, on a home visit or over the phone, providing information on a range of issues and practical help, as well as offering a friendly listening ear.
+She is available to offer practical help and support to parents and carers in matters concerning your child’s education, development, and wellbeing.
+She will work in partnership with you, the teachers and senior leadership team to help you support your child to learn and enjoy their school years, by providing information and guidance.
+She can meet you on a 1:1 basis – in school, on a home visit or over the phone, providing information on a range of issues and practical help, as well as offering a friendly listening ear.

 - Support for you with your child’s learning and school attendance